Massive quantum systems as interfaces of quantum mechanics and gravity: Introduction

 In this review, we aim to provide an alternative viewpoint to the paradigm of accelerator-based, cosmological, and laser-interferometric tests of gravity.
-The core question that this review thus seeks to address is: \textit{What aspects of gravity can be tested with massive quantum systems and what can we learn from the outcome of these tests? } Here, we define \textit{massive quantum systems} as systems with masses far beyond the single-atom mass scale, such as micromechanical resonators and Bose-Einstein condensates (BECs).
-In addition, we are primarily concerned with the non-relativistic regime, where velocities are lower compared with the speed of light.
+The core question that this review thus seeks to address is: \textit{What aspects of gravity can be tested with massive quantum systems, and what can we learn from the outcome of these tests? } Here, we define \textit{massive quantum systems} as systems with masses far beyond the single-atom mass scale, such as micromechanical resonators, levitated nano-beads, as well as Bose-Einstein condensates (BECs).
+We are primarily concerned with the non-relativistic regime, where velocities are lower compared with the speed of light.
 Our goal is to gather together the tools and ideas necessary for testing gravity at low energies with massive quantum systems.
-Some of these ideas are sketched in Figure~\ref{fig:QuantGravity}.
+Some of these notions are sketched in Figure~\ref{fig:QuantGravity}.
 We also hope that this review article will serve as a useful introduction and overview of the field for those who are just setting out to explore these questions.
 We also refer to the following works, which summarize tests that can be performed with tabletop experiments~\cite{carney2019tabletop} and superconductors~\cite{gallerati2022interaction}.

 The review is structured as follows.
 In Section~\ref{sec:theory:background}, we provide an overview of tensions between quantum mechanics and gravity, as well as a conceptual overview of how gravity can be incorporated into quantum mechanics at low energies.
-In Section~\ref{sec:theory:tools}, we provide an overview of theory tools for modelling massive quantum systems in the laboratory.
-Many of these tools are directly related to the proposed tests that follow in the next section.
+In Section~\ref{sec:theory:tools}, we provide an overview of theory tools for modeling massive quantum systems in the laboratory.
+Many of these tools are directly applicable to the proposed tests that follow in the next section.
 In Section~\ref{sec:gravity:tests}, we review proposals for tests of gravity with massive quantum systems.
-They include precision tests of gravity, tests of gravitational decoherence, and schemes for entangling massive quantum systems through gravity.
-In Section~\ref{sec:experiments}, we provide an overview of the state-of-the-art of gravity tests, as well as of experimental platforms with promising avenues for tests of gravity.
+They include precision tests of gravity, searches for gravitational decoherence and wavefunction collapse, schemes for entangling massive quantum systems through gravity, and more.
+In Section~\ref{sec:experiments}, we provide an overview of state-of-the-art gravity tests and experimental platforms which appear promising for tests of gravity.
 The review is concluded with some final remarks in Section~\ref{sec:discussion}.